 One of my biggest challenge when it comes to living more sustainably and reducing our carbon footprint is that I love travelling.
 I always did, this is why I lived in different countries: I just love exploring places.
 However, with trying to be more conscious about our carbon footprint we decided to take less short flights.
 We also use trains a lot more (luckily as a family we love travelling by train), even to Europe.

 And of course we take more UK holidays.
 Or staycations – as it’s the right buzzword to use, which I love!
 There are so many lovely places to discover in the UK, around where we live.
-I especially love going away for a night or two during the weekend to hotels with spa facilities, either as a couple or with the children.
+I especially love going away for one night breaks during the weekend to hotels with spa facilities, either as a couple or with the children.
 There’s a great selection of spa break offers on Voyage Privé.

 So I’ve collected my favourite places in the UK to go on a spa break – hope you’ll find some inspiration.